Kampung Selamat MRT station

 The Kampung Selamat station is a mass rapid transit (MRT) station serving the areas of Kampung Selamat and Kampung Baru Sungai Buloh in Sungai Buloh, Selangor, Malaysia.
 The station was one of the stations on the MRT Kajang Line and was opened on 16 December 2016 under Phase One operations of the line.

-The station name is taken from the nearby Kampung Selamat (English: Safe Village) which lies on the east side of Jalan Sungai Buloh.
+The station name is taken from the nearby Kampung Selamat (English: Safe Village), which lies on the east side of Jalan Sungai Buloh.

-Although it was previously a station as part of the MRT Kajang Line, the station is one of three which were transferred over to the MRT Putrajaya Line and began operations on 16 June 2022.
+Although it was previously a station as part of the MRT Kajang Line, the station is one of three which were transferred to the MRT Putrajaya Line and began operations on 16 June 2022.

 Station features

 Station location

 The station is an elevated station located on the east side of Jalan Sungai Buloh.
 The design of the station is the standard elevated station design comprising two levels above the ground level.
 The first level is the concourse level, the two side platforms flanking the double tracks above.

-The station features a long pedestrian bridge over Jalan Sungai Buloh and Jalan Welfare, linking the stations to its two entrances as well as the future link bridges directly into the SqWhere and D'sara Sentral developments.
+The station features a long pedestrian bridge over Jalan Sungai Buloh and Jalan Welfare, linking the stations to its two entrances.
+The bridge also connects to link bridges directly leading into the SqWhere and D'sara Sentral developments.